jose-acevedoflores/neon-class-macros/README.md

 obj.method(7, "some_string");
 ```

+For more examples checkout out the [`derived_class.rs`](./node_tests/src/derived_class.rs) for the rust side and the
+[`derivedClass.test.js`](./node_tests/derivedClass.test.js) for the JS side.

+## How to use

+1. Add [this fork](https://github.com/NZXTCorp/neon-serde) of `neon_serde` to your deps.
 This crate relies heavily on [this fork](https://github.com/NZXTCorp/neon-serde) of the `neon_serde` crate for
    serializing and deserializing a decorated method's inputs/outputs.

-For more examples checkout out the [`derived_class.rs`](./node_tests/src/derived_class.rs) for the rust side and the
-[`derivedClass.test.js`](./node_tests/derivedClass.test.js) for the JS side.
+   if you use this crate.
+2. Follow examples

 ## API